 Policy Matrix

-The Policy Matrix offers a visual representation of all Policy Groups and the relationships that exist between them.
+The Policy Matrix offers a visual representation of all Policy Groups and the policies that exist between them.
 It is also an interactive way to rapidly build policies between known and unknown assets and to the internet.
 The Policy Matrix also offers asset traffic mapping and a look into how traffic is affected by deployed and simulated policies.

 You should have an understanding of Security Profiles and Policy Groups before creating policies.
 Click on the links below to learn about these policy constructs.